 What tools do you use for trading?

-I am using Bookmap as my guidance through the day.
+I am using Bookmap as my guide throughout the day.
 This visualization technology based on the order flow has eased my life to a great extent.
-Mostly I trade only high liquid instruments like ES and ZB.
-I see and understand who is in the game, who controls the game, who is canceling and deleting orders and how market orders are behaving.
+Mostly I trade only highly liquid instruments like ES and ZB.
+I see and understand who is in the game, who controls the game, who is cancelling and deleting orders and how market orders are behaving.
 It is also possible to have a micro and macro look of the market within the subscribed instrument.

 How does your workday as a trader look like?